SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.4/General_Main_Release_10.4.0_CU1.md

 <!-- MR 10.3.0 [CU12] / 10.4.0 [CU1] - FR 10.4.4 -->

-When an element with an SNMP connection that was configured with a hostname instead of an IP address went into timeout, and during the timeout the hostname could not be resolved, the element would remain in timeout and would no longer try to resolve the hostname.
+When an element with an SNMP connection that was configured with a hostname instead of an IP address went into timeout, and during the timeout the hostname could not be resolved, the element would remain in timeout and would no longer try to resolve the hostname until it was restarted.

 Also, in StreamViewer, the error messages that indicate that the hostname could not be resolved have now been made clearer.
 For example, in case of SNMPv3, a generic `DISCOVERY FAILED` error would appear when something went wrong while setting up a connection.
 From now on, the error will indicate what exactly went wrong (e.g. the engine ID could not be discovered, the user credentials were not valid, etc.).